RT-LOC/API-examples/REST API/Python/README.md

 * [requests](https://github.com/psf/requests)

 ## Getting started
-* (No setup prerequisites, this demo will connect with our broker)
+`No setup prerequisites, this demo will connect with our broker`

-* Install the libraries with:
+* Install dependencies with:
 ```
 pip3 install -r requirements.txt
 ```
 * And then run the script:
 ```
-python3 demo.txt
+python3 demo.py
 ```